 Every hour, seven people across the country lose a foot or leg to diabetes – and Rapides Wound Healing Center is calling attention to that fact with a free diabetes event on Nov.
 14.

 Rapides Wound Healing Center, along with Alexandria Eye and Laser, will offer a special “Head to Toe” clinic for patients with diabetes from 8 a.m. to noon on Thursday, Nov.
 14. The free event will include eye screenings, foot exams, blood pressure, hemoglobin A1c tests and nutrition education.

-“Since November is American Diabetes Awareness Month, it is the perfect time to bring awareness to the disease – and educate those patients living with diabetes,” said Kim Lyons, Rapides Wound Healing Center director.
+“Since November is American Diabetes Awareness Month, it is the perfect time to bring awareness to the disease – and educate those patients living with diabetes,” said Theresa Hood, RN, Director of Education at Rapides Regional Medical Center.
 “This free screening event gives us a chance to provide a few of those important health screenings that these patients may have otherwise postponed.”

 According to the National Institutes of Health, nearly one in three people with diabetes ages 40 and older have at least one area in their feet that lacks feeling.
 Those at greater risk for nerve damage include diabetics who have difficulty controlling their blood sugar, high cholesterol, weight or blood pressure.

 “About 60-70 percent of people with diabetes have mild to severe forms of nerve damage that can lead to an increased risk of amputation,” Hood said.
 “But diabetes is always a major risk factor for heart disease or stroke, and the leading cause of kidney failure as well as the leading cause of new cases of blindness among adults.”

 The Centers for Disease Control and Prevention and the American Diabetes Association recommend that people with diabetes receive a dilated eye screening, a neurosensory foot exam and a hemoglobin A1c test at least once a year.